-The Governing Body provides every support, through school leaders, in guiding and supporting students in the current unprecedented times and where there is a particular impact upon school attendance and performance or in relation to examination grades.
+The Governing Body provides every support, through school leaders, in guiding and supporting students in the current unprecedented times and where there is a particular impact upon school attendance and performance or in relation to national assessment grades.

-The Governing Body has successfully maintained its own business schedule through the utilisation of Microsoft Teams.
+The Governing Body has successfully maintained its own business schedule through the use of Microsoft Teams.

-The Trustees are fully aware of the potential implications of a continuation of the pandemic, will follow government guidelines and ensure that Senior Leadership and staff are fully supported in the due conduct of their responsibilities.
+The Trustees are fully aware of the implications for students, staff & the role of schools in society if progress in containing the pandemic is reversed, Trustees will follow government guidelines and ensure that Senior Leadership and staff are fully supported in the due conduct of their responsibilities.
 They will also ensure that all students will be fully supported at both an academic and personal level as far as school resources allow.